onesteinbv/dns01/doc/Overview.md

 - support lego RAW mode
 - retool `rest` as a lightweight shim on top of httpie
 - add static binaries for "real" traefik `exec` support

+**TODO**

+optional HTTP listener supporting cert-manager and traefik API

+one-shot: returns certificate and key, stops

+long-lived: automated renewal with `certbot` cronjobs in a docker image

+have the spooler preserve multi-word arguments (base64 or something)